Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Numerical Results

 To construct a symmetric positive semidefinite sparse matrix $S_0$ we first sample a random pair $(i,j)$ with $1\leq i<j\leq n$ from an uniform distribution.
 We then construct an $n$-by-$n$ matrix $\tilde{S}_0$ that has only four non-zero coefficients: the off-diagonal elements $(i,j)$ and $(j,i)$ are set to a number $b$ drawn uniformly randomly in $[-1,1]$, the diagonal elements $(i,i)$ and $(j,j)$ are set to a number $a$ drawn uniformly randomly in $[|b|,1]$.
 An example of a $3\times 3$ matrix with $(i,j) = (1,2)$, $b=-0.2$ and $a=0.3$ is the following:

 This way, the matrix $\tilde{S}_0$ is positive semidefinite.
-The matrix $S_0$ is obtained by summing different realizations $\tilde{S}_0^{(l)}$, each corresponding to a different pair $(i,j)$, until the desired sparsity $s_0 = 0.95$ is reached.
+The matrix $S_0$ is obtained by summing different realizations $\tilde{S}_0^{(l)}$, each corresponding to a different pair $(i,j)$, until the desired sparsity is reached.

 With this method, we create a synthetic dataset consisting of 10 million matrices for the training set.
 Other possibilities to generate the training set exist.
 For example, other distributions or different levels of sparsity can be used.
-Diversifying the training set can lead to better performance.
+Diversifying the training set can lead to better performance of the trained algorithm.

+To implement Denise, we used the machine learning framework Tensorflow \citep{tensorflow2015whitepaper} with Keras APIs \citep{chollet2015keras}.
+We have tested several neural network architectures, and settled on a simple feed-forward neural network of four layers, with a total of $32\times n(n+1)/2$ parameters.
+Moreover, we have tested various sizes, sparsities and ranks for the samples of the training set.
+All results were similar, hence we only present those using size $n=20$, sparsity $s_0=0.95$ and rank $k_0=3$ in the training set.
+In this setting, we trained our model using 16 Google Cloud TPU-v2 hardware accelerators.
+Training took around 8 hours (90 epochs), at which point loss improvements were negligible.